#

 const b = await alice.new(NFT, ['B', 'BBB'])

 A swap transaction has two inputs and two outputs.
 The inputs spend the NFTs to be swapped.
-The two outputs of the transaction are the NFTs after the swap with their owners exchanged.
+The outputs are the NFTs after the swap with their owners exchanged.

 const { tx } = await alice.encode({